It is now illegal to discharge treated or untreated sewage into the Puget Sound for all commercial vessels. Chapter 173-228 WAC

 Vessels without installed toilets must dispose of any collected sewage from portable toilets or other containment devices at facilities in a manner that complies with state law (ashore in proper facility).

-We may enforce this rule by using any of the enforcement provisions in chapter 90.48 RCW.
-In addition, other federal, state and local agencies may provide enforcement, as authorized.
+However, it's the law.
+Your MSD may be inspected and you could be fined (Chapter 90.48 RCW, Chapter 173-228 WAC).
+Ecology and the United States Coast Guard may enforce this rule by using the enforcement provisions in Chapter 90.48 RCW or other federal provisions.
+In addition, other federal, state, and local agencies may provide enforcement, as authorized.